clinton1719/Github-Profile-Search-App/README.md

 ### 2. `npm start`

-Launches the test runner in the interactive watch mode.\
+You will see the website in http://localhost:3000